-The alarm has been sounded for many years now by our acting stewards, Indigenous, youth and civic society, urging action and commitment on a global scale as communities witness unprecedented weather events to the detriment of wellbeing, security, and in worst situations, sovereignty.
+The alarm has been sounded for many years now by our acting stewards, Indigenous people, youth and community leaders, urging action and commitment on a global scale as communities witness unprecedented weather events to the detriment of wellbeing, security, and in the worst situations, sovereignty.

 “The jury has reached its verdict.
 And it is damning”.
 UN secretary-general António Guterres makes an urgent call to action as we maintain our path towards double the 1.5 degrees stated within the Paris Agreement.

-“The truly dangerous radicals are the countries that are increasing the production of fossil fuels… Investing in new fossil fuels infrastructure is moral and economic madness.”
+“Investing in new fossil fuels infrastructure is moral and economic madness.”

-- UN Secretary General António Guterre
+- UN Secretary General António Guterres